- ICH GCP

 Most previous research of proactive tobacco treatment has used telephone outreach, which can be resource intensive.
 Electronic methods (texting, secure messaging) may be effective while requiring fewer resources.

-In this study, a previously tested telephone outreach intervention will be adapted for electronic delivery, with content tailored to smokers with COPD.
+In this study, the investigators will adapt a clinically available motivational texting program with content tailored to smokers with COPD.
 First, information will be gathered from smokers with COPD and the medical staff who care for them to adapt the program for electronic delivery.
 Then, the program will be pilot-tested.
 Smokers with COPD will be randomly assigned to either usual medical care or the outreach intervention, with goals to increase participation in smoking cessation programs, quit attempts, and successful cessation.

 Study Overview